-In my experience, attendance and time keeping are central issues in counsellor training, especially at the level of introductory and foundation courses.
+Attendance and timekeeping are central issues in counsellor training, especially at the level of introductory and foundation courses.
 It is sometimes difficult for trainees to understand the link between their behaviour on the course and their behaviour and expectations in relation to the clients they work with (or hope to work with).
-It is useful to consider the word 'boundaries' in this context, since it refers to the parameters or guidelines which govern the working relationship between counsellor and client.
-Clients need to know that counsellors are reliable, and reliability encompasses such areas as punctuality and good time keeping.
-If students are unable to come to training sessions on time, or if they frequently feel obliged to leave before sessions end, it is unlikely that a miraculous transformation of behaviour will occur later on.
+It is useful to consider the word 'boundaries' in this context, since it refers to the parameters or guidelines governing the working relationship between counsellor and client.
+Clients need to know that counsellors are reliable, and reliability encompasses such areas as punctuality and good timekeeping.
+If students are unable to come to training sessions on time, or if they frequently feel obliged to leave before sessions end, it is unlikely that a miraculous transformation of behaviour will occur late on.
 Another relevant point to make is that other students in a training group tend to resent the disruptive effect created when people arrive or depart at different times.
-Last, but not least, poor time keeping means that whole areas of both theoretical and practical experience are missed, and are never properly regained throughout training.
+Last, but not least, poor timekeeping means that whole areas of both theoretical and practical experience are missed, and are never properly regained throughout training.